Rnfudge02/technical_interview/Readme.md

 - If any other pattern is detected, cannot be sure of user intention, abort immediately.
 Will also return exit code 7.

 6. Loop 3 times, generate a random array of bytes the same length of the file, seek to the start of the file, and attempt to overwrite the file with the random array.
+- If a random number generation error occurs program will return with exit code 8.
-- If a seek error occurs, program will return with exit code 6.
+- If a seek error occurs, program will return with exit code 9.
+- If an overwrite error occurs, program will return with exit code 10.
-- If a sync error occurs , program will return with exit code 7.
+- If a sync error occurs , program will return with exit code 11.

 7. Close the file, and attempt to unlink it.
-- If an error occurs with unlinking, program will return with exit code 8.
+- If an error occurs with unlinking, program will return with exit code 12.

 8. If all above steps complete successfully, the program will return with error code 0.